zenio/festline.github.io/_pages/roadmap.md

 [Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/).
 Here you are proposed to predict popularity (number of claps) of an article on Medium.com.
 Rules are the same as for "Alice" competition, only the webform for uploading solutions .py files is [different](https://www.dropbox.com/request/0iLhMirOekk2QV98Mj2B).

-# 2 more Kaggle competitions
+# Kaggle Inclass Competition "DotA 2 winner prediction"
-TBA
+In the 3rd [competition](https://www.kaggle.com/c/mlcourse-dota2-win-prediction) you are going to utilize all knowledge and skills acquired during the course session.

+## Rules:
+ - Deadline for submissions: 2019 April 21st
+ - Teams up to 4 people are allowed.
+ - The results of the competition and the final course rating will be published on 2019 April 26th.

+ ## Credits
+ Grading is as close as possible to "real" Kaggle competitions, each team member gets the specified amount of credit
+   - 1 place – 80 credits
+   - 2 place – 60 credits
+   - 3 place – 50 credits
+   - 4-10 place – 40 credits
+   - top 10% - 30 credits
+   - top 20% - 15 credits

+## Other bonuses in the Dota 2 competition
+ - 5 most upvoted [Kernels](https://www.kaggle.com/c/mlcourse-dota2-win-prediction/kernels) will be awarded from 10 to 20 credits
+ - 5 most active [Discussions] participants will be awarded from 5 to 15 credits, yes, it will be totally subjective

 # Tutorials

 We propose to write and publish a tutorial on any ML/DS-related topic which is not fully covered in our course.
+Some exemplar topics are given in a [template](https://github.com/Yorko/mlcourse.ai/blob/master/jupyter_english/tutorials/tutorial_template.ipynb), but you can choose any new one.

 ## Rules:
 - Tutorials must be written in English.
 As for programming language, only Python is allowed
-- It must be a tutorial (reproducible Jupyter notebook, ipynb file), i.e you should teach some skills, do not just express your ideas on some theoretical concept
+- It must be a tutorial (reproducible Jupyter notebook, actually, a Kaggle Kernel, see "how to publish" below), i.e you shall teach some skills, do not just express your ideas on some theoretical concept
 - It is not just a translation of somebody else's material.
 You can borrow some stuff, but with fair links/citations
 - The prerequisite for reading your tutorial should be basic ML as taught in [mlcourse.ai](https://mlcourse.ai).
 Do not write in-depth articles about neural nets, probabilistic programming, Bayesian approach, reinforcement learning etc. - topics like these need a thorough approach.
 That is, sure, you can write articles like that, but not in the format of [mlcourse.ai](https://mlcourse.ai) tutorials.
 On the other hand, it's hardly worth making a tutorial too simple (e.g., to pick some library and demonstrate only a couple of methods from it)
 - A typical tutorial shall be 30-60 minutes to read and digest (however, here exceptions are possible)